Angela Vithoulkas: Vivo Cafe

-VIVO Cafe is located on George St, in Sydney's CBD.
+VIVO Cafe is located on George Street, in Sydney CBD.
 The café is owned and operated by Angela Vithoulkas and Con Vithoulkas.
 In 2005, VIVO Cafe won the City of Sydney Cafe of the year award, presented by Lord Mayor Clover Moore.
 2 years later, Angela Vithoulkas was awarded the 2007 Telstra NSW Business Owner Award.

 As a business owner in the City of Sydney, Angela Vithoulkas has appeared in the media regularly to voice the concerns of the business community to local issues like parking, smoking regulations, Sydney Light Rail developments and the introduction of the City of Sydney's business voting.
 Angela Vithoulkas has also published opinion pieces in the Sydney Morning Herald and the Daily Telegraph.

 Eagle Waves Radio

-In 2013, Angela Vithoulkas launched Eagles Waves radio as a digital radio station dedicated to small business matters in Sydney.
+In 2013, Vithoulkas launched Eagles Waves radio as a digital radio station dedicated to small business matters in Sydney.
 The station claimed the title of "Australia's first and only radio station dedicated to empowering small businesses".
 The studio is located inside of Vithoulkas' VIVO cafe.

 In 2016, Vithoulkas relaunched Eagle Waves Radio with her own podcast, 'The Brew with Angela Vithoulkas'.
 The audio-visual podcast series explores the lives and journeys of successful Australians.